ietf-rats-wg/key-attestation/draft-ounsworth-rats-key-attestation.md

 The time at which this attestation was generated, according to the internal system clock of the HSM.

-Note that it is common for HSMs to not have an accurate system clock; consider an HSM for a root CA kept offline and booted up infrequently in an air-gapped local network, or a smartcard which boots up only when held against an NFC reader.
+Note that it is common for HSMs to not have an accurate system clock; consider an HSM for a root CA kept offline and booted up infrequently in an local network segregated from all other network, or a smart card which boots up only when held against an NFC reader.
 Implementers of emitters SHOULD include this attribute only if the device reliably knows its own time (for example has had recent contact with an NTP server).
 Implementers of parsers SHOULD be wary of trusting the contents of this attribute.
 A challenge-response protocol that makes use of the nonce attribute is a far more reliable way of establishing freshness.

 ## Key Attributes